 Vision of the future

-Since 2009, performances have again been held all year round.
-The Festival Theatre’s restoration ended with the completion of the façade in October 2011.
-Under artistic director Dieter Jaenicke, HELLERAU built on the heyday of the old festivals.The site increasingly developed into one of the most important centres for the contemporary arts in Germany and Europe.
-The main focus is on contemporary dance and contemporary music, but since 2018, under Carena Schlewitt, the Festival Theatre has also offered a platform to modern theatre and the contemporary visual arts.
-As the European Centre for the Arts, HELLERAU has always been a growing “Laboratory of the Modern Age”.
+Since 2009, the house has again been a year-round venue.
+With the completion of the façade in October 2011, the renovation of the Festspielhaus is complete.
+Under the artistic direction of Dieter Jaenicke, HELLERAU continued the heyday of the former festival.
+More and more, the venue developed into one of the most important centres of contemporary arts in Germany and Europe.
+The focus is primarily on contemporary dance and contemporary music, but modern forms of theatre and the contemporary visual arts also have a stage here, since 2018 under the artistic direction of Carena Schlewitt.
+As the European Centre for the Arts, HELLERAU was and is a growing “laboratory of modernity”.